openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 ![papertrail log filters](../Images/log_filters.png)

-##### Saved Filters
+##### Saved Searches

 Unfortunately, Papertrail does not currently have an app for use on mobile devices.
 Instead, you will be using an internet browser to view your papertrail.
-Setting up saved filters, in advance, can help you sort through your logs more efficiently.
+Setting up saved searches, in advance, can help you sort through your logs more efficiently.
 Most OpenAPS troubleshooting will involve either wifi connection issues or pump communications.
-Some helpful filters to save to find those issues fastest are:
+Some helpful searches to save in order to find those issues fastest are:

 * `pump-loop.log` to see just your pump loop...similar to using the `l` command when logged into your rig.